 Content writing isn’t sexy.
 You can’t stand in front of the business and show them a 1,000-word article on breastfeeding.
 Or organising a party.
 Or making biscuits.

 Just to pick 3 content topics we’ve written about in the past.

 Evergreen written content

 But articles on topics like these can sit on your website and be ‘evergreen’.
 They don’t disappear.
-They can generate interest and engagement with customers over a long period of time.
-If you find the right keywords for terms customers search on a lot, people could be reading your content for years to come.
+They can generate interest and engagement with customers over a long time.
+If you find the right keywords for terms customers search on, people could be reading this content for years to come.

 But let’s be honest, most TV ads don’t stick in the memory.
 How many TV or outdoor ads do you recall seeing this week?
 Or even so far today?

 But if it’s your business, don’t forget good quality written content for your website adds value too.
-You’ll see the financial return in spades, just over a much longer period of time.
+The financial return just comes in over a much longer time.

 Conclusion - writing about writing about writing

 As the sun sets on 2019, we’re closing up shop for a few days to see in the New Year and relax a bit.
 We hope you’re going to be chilling out too.